HAMZA EL DIN 1929 -

 claimed to be a Sufi master.
 It was what he manifested, what he

 incarnated, more than what he said.
-Once, he told me: "If you ever hear
+Once, he told me: "When you hear

-anyone say 'I am a Sufi', it means they're not."
-Some years later, I
+someone say 'I am a Sufi', it means they're not."
+Some years

 became deeply attracted to the books of Idries Shah.
 I mentioned to